Wake Forest Athletics

 Additionally, the Knights Collegiate Baseball Series reflects the Atlantic Coast Conference's ongoing commitment to Charlotte, where the league relocated its headquarters in 2023.
 The Queen City remains a central hub for major ACC events across multiple sports, including football, men's and women's basketball, and baseball.
 Most recently, Wake Forest made a run to the 2024 ACC Baseball Tournament Semifinals, behind a 12th-inning home run by Sporting News AL Rookie of the Year Nick Kurtz.

-While this game is still months away, Wake Forest encourages Charlotte residents to and learn more about WAKECharlotte — a volunteer-led group dedicated to engaging alumni, parents, and friends in the Queen City.
+Wake Forest encourages Charlotte residents to and learn more about WAKECharlotte — a volunteer-led group dedicated to engaging alumni, parents, and friends in the Queen City.
 WAKECharlotte organizes events throughout the year for all ages, including social gatherings, athletic outings, networking opportunities, and community service.

 What They Are Saying